 State employee health plans cover trans healthcare.

 Insurance companies are required to provide coverage for medically necessary covered services regardless of a covered person’s gender identity or expression.
+Additionally, Nevada has implemented sexual orientation and gender identity nondiscrimination laws in private health insurance.

 Nevada law states that hate crimes based on a victim’s perceived or actual gender identity or expression can lead to up to 20 additional years in prison on top of the punishment for the underlying crime.